system76/docs/_articles/desktop-environment.md

 #### Change Automatic Login Environment

-After installing multiple desktop environments, a default can be set for automatic login with this command:
+If you currently use automatic login to bypass the password login, a default can be set with this command:

 ```
 gksudo gedit /etc/lightdm/lightdm.conf